bzminer/bzminer/README.md

     "temp_stop": 120, // temperature (C) that device should stop mining at

     "rig_name": "rig", // default name of rig, if pool does not specify, will use this as the username/worker name

+    "force_algo": "", // Some OS's may not have updated scripts to allow mining new coins in BzMiner.
+Use this option to force the first algo

+    "force_algo2": "", // Some OS's may not have updated scripts to allow mining new coins in BzMiner.
+Use this option to force the second algo

     "log_file": "", // if not empty, the file logs should be written to